khushidesai1/semantic-segmentation/README.md

 The semantic-segmentation.py script is an image processing Python script that allows the user to input an image, a folder containing images or a video and feeds these into the trained neural network model to get a color coded overlay output.

 The user can use the --img (input an image path), --vid (input a video path) and --flder (input a folder path) flags to specify the type of input you want the program to use.
 You can also use the -r flag with the --vid flag in order to specify the frame rate for the converted image frames.
+You can use the --mask flag with the --img flag in order to obtain metrics on an input image by passing in an additional mask image. (*Note: the input mask has to be one from the Cityscapes dataset*)

 After the application gets the resulting segmented images, the program writes these images to a folder within the semantic segmentation repository for the user to view.